Areas of Expertise:

-Diana Maurer is a Director in GAO’s Defense Capabilities and Management team, where she currently leads GAO’s work overseeing defense logistics issues.
-Her recent work includes reviews of the F-35 global supply chain, workforce challenges at military depots, DOD’s supply chain management, and software sustainment in major weapon systems.
+Diana Maurer is a Director in the Defense Capabilities and Management team, where she currently leads GAO’s work overseeing defense sustainment and readiness issues.
+Her recent work includes reviews of F-35 sustainment, conditions and workforce at military depots, the Navy’s ability to maintain its fleet, and the mission capability of military aviation.

 Diana joined GAO in May, 1990, in GAO’s Detroit Regional Office.
 From 1993 to 2007, she worked in GAO’s International Affairs and Trade team, where she led reviews of U.S. efforts to combat international terrorism and proliferation of weapons of mass destruction, U.S. assistance to the former Soviet Union, peacekeeping in the Balkans, and several other international issues.
 She worked from 2008 to 2009 as an Acting Director in GAO’s Natural Resource and Environment team, where she led work assessing U.S. global nuclear detection programs.
 Diana was a Director in GAO’s Homeland Security and Justice team from 2009 to 2017, where she led GAO’s oversight of the federal prison system; the Secret Service, FBI and other federal law enforcement agencies; DOJ grant programs; the federal courts system; and DHS’s efforts to build a unified department.
 Diana has been a Director in the Defense Capabilities and Management team since 2017.